Chelsea Pensioners are famous around the world for their iconic, eye-catching bright-red long coat uniforms.

 Are There Female Chelsea Pensioners?

-This year marks an important milestone for the history of Chelsea Pensioners – it's been ten years since the Royal Hospital Chelsea accepted applications for female veterans.
+An important milestone for the history of Chelsea Pensioners was marked in 2019 – 10 years since the Royal Hospital Chelsea accepted applications for female veterans.

 In March 2009, Dorothy Hughes and Winifred Phillips became the first female in-pensioners.